se-edu/se-book/codeQuality/maximiseReadability/advanced/makeHappyPathProminent/outcomes.md

-:trophy: Can improve code quality using technique: make the happy path prominent  :one:
+{{glyphicon_flag}} Can improve code quality using technique: make the happy path prominent  :one: